 Each year you plan to attend college and want to be considered for financial aid, you will need to apply.
 Luckily, the FAFSA (Free Application for Federal Student Aid) is now super easy to complete online.
 And just as a heads up, the sooner you apply each year, the more opportunities for funding exist.
-FAFSA applications for the upcoming academic year are always available on January 1.
+FAFSA applications for the upcoming academic year are available starting October 1 of the previous year.

 Federal financial aid regulations require you to make “satisfactory academic progress” toward completing your degree in order to receive federal financial aid.
 We have a policy to determine what is “satisfactory academic progress” and levels of warning to let you know if you could potentially lose your financial aid due to academic issues.
 Our satisfactory academic progress policy applies to all federal, state and institutional aid and to all enrolled students at Marylhurst University.

 We evaluate satisfactory academic progress at the end of each term.
 We require financial aid recipients to maintain the following standards of satisfactory progress:

 - Complete the number of credits for which financial aid was received.
 For example, if you received aid for 6 credits, you must complete 6 credits.
 Students must be enrolled at least half-time to receive financial aid (defined at 6+ credits for undergraduates, 4+ credits for graduates).